townmath/cisp400-reader/_sources/function-intro/guidelines.rst

       - We have to know how rand works
       - We have to remember what modulus does.

-      Yes, not bit hurdles, but this is where bugs hide.
+      Yes, not big hurdles, but this is where bugs hide.

       The standard library has a superior alternative to ``rand``: